rktjmp/hotpot.nvim/README.md

 ## How does Hotpot work?

 Hotpot prepends itself onto Lua's module finder.
-When `require("my.module")` is called, it will first look for a `my/module.fnl` anywhere in `rtp` or `package.path`.
+It has a specific load order, that mirrors Neovims native process.

+Given `require("my.module")` Hotpot will check the following locations, in order, and return the first match.

+- `$RUNTIMEPATH/lua/my/module.lua`
+- `$RUNTIMEPATH/lua/my/module/init.lua`
+- `$RUNTIMEPATH/fnl/my/module.fnl`
+- `$RUNTIMEPATH/fnl/my/module/init.fnl`
+- `package.path/my/module.fnl`

+You can see that it will preference `.lua` files over `.fnl`, if they exist.
+This lets Hotpot play well with plugins written in Fennel that provide a precompiled source tree (eg: probably 100% of them), as they may have additional build steps (and they've already done the work).

-If a `.fnl` file is found, it will check whether there is a matching `.lua` file, and will transparently compile the Fennel into Lua if needed, then finally it will return the module loader back to Lua.
+If a `.fnl` file is found, it will check whether there is a matching `.lua` file in cache.
+Hotpot will transparently compile the Fennel into Lua if needed (when the file is missing, or is stale).
+Finnaly it loads and returns the Lua module.

 The compiled `.lua` files are stored in Neovims cache directory, under the `hotpot` subdirectory.
-You will not see the compiled artefacts among your `.fnl` files.
+You will not see the compiled artefacts among your `.fnl` files or in any `.lua` directory.

 You can find your cache directory by running `:echo stdpath("cache)"`.

-The performance cost is very low after compilation, infact is's nearly identical to just using Lua (technically there is one extra search happening, but the cost is tiny).
+The performance cost is very low after compilation, infact is's nearly identical to just using Lua (technically there's an extra search happening, but the cost is tiny).

 ## See Also